Continuous monitoring of technical SEO configuration for websites and web applications.

 SEO checks run automatically on a schedule.
 Each run evaluates the current state of a website against a predefined set of technical SEO rules.

-Alerts are delivered via email or webhooks, allowing integration with existing workflows and issue-tracking systems.
+Alerts are delivered via email or webhooks, allowing integration with existing workflows, monitoring systems, or issue trackers.

 One-time SEO audits provide a snapshot of the current technical configuration.